romankolpak/romankolpak.github.io/_posts/2020-12-28-https-for-humans.markdown

 ---
 layout: post
-title:  "HTTPS for Humans: Encryption"
+title:  "HTTPS for Humans"
 date:   2020-12-28 00:06:31 +0200
-categories: https encryption
+categories: https
 ---
 I always felt uneasy about HTTPS.
 I knew it worked.
 I knew all my web stuff needs to use it.
 Browsers now tell you explicitly that you’re in the scary land of “Not Secure” when you visit a website not using HTTPS.